bellalongo/spec2flux/README.md

    ```sh
    git clone https://github.com/bellalongo/spec2flux.git
    ```
-2. Move the fits file being used to calculate flux into the 'spectra' folder.
+2. Navigate to docs/tutorial.py and adjust spectrum specs, making sure the spectrum is in the docs directory.
 3. Adjust the 'fresh_start' parameter depending on whether you want to adjust calculations on a new run </br>
    (if first run, set to True)
    ```sh